W00D00/home-assistant-elero/README.md

 The `continuous` mode means that the blades moves continuously after the 'tilt open' command up to the 'tilt stop' command.

+At now, you need to stop manualy the `continuous` tilt movement (see the "Waiting for implementation" section) befor the cover starts move up or down.

 Example of a cover setup with continuous tilt functionality:
 ```yaml
 # Example configuration.yaml entry